ericmjl/thesis/text/03-applications.md

 ### Research Question

 The influenza A virus has a broad host range.
 Canonically, it is thought that the virus' reservoir host [^reservoir] are wild birds, namely *Anseriformes* and *Charadriiformes* [@Webster:1992wl].
-In the reservoir hosts' annual cycle, several factors may combine to form a transmission barrier [^transmission], namely:
+Being migratory birds, they do not form stable and geographically-restricted populations; rather, their migration patterns are seasonal, and their movement depends heavily on environmental cues.
+Given the influenza A virus' dependence on its viral hosts, the fluctuating host environment gives rise to  transmission barriers [^transmission], namely:

 [^reservoir]: The term "reservoir host" is typically defined as a host population in which a virus can persistently circulate in without the host incurring a (large degree of) fitness cost.

 [^transmission]: A "transmission barrier" is here defined as a biological or ecological factor that may impede the success of a virus in moving from one host to another.

-1. Population immunity,
+1. Population immunity preventing successful reinfection of a particular viral strain, and thus leading to depletion of immuno-naïve hosts,
-1. Environmental degradation,
+1. Environmental degradation of the virus,
-1. Mixing between host species at breeding grounds, and
+1. Encounters with new host species that a virus is not pre-adapted to, and
-1. Fluctuations in environmental conditions along bird migration route.
+1. Fluctuations in temperature along bird migration route.

-Population immunity should not be difficult to intuit; a virus' success will depend on finding immunologically naïve hosts.
-If population immunity is growing, viral transmission success may become an issue.
+Population immunity is not difficult to intuit; a virus' success will depend on finding immunologically naïve hosts.
+As a young/newborn bird matures, it also encounters the currently circulating population of viruses, and may gain immunity (or otherwise die of infection).
+This contributes to population immunity; if population immunity is growing, viral transmission success will diminish as the number of infection-competent hosts decrease.
+The virus thus  (anthropomorphically) "has to wait" till the next annual cycle before it can infect new, immunologically-naïve hosts.

 As the influenza A virus is a gastro-intestinal infection in wild birds, it will be shed into the environment through fecal matter, sometimes landing in the water that birds drink from.
 In order for successful re-infection to occur, the virus must survive environmental degradation.
 Some ways that the virus may be damaged include thermal degradation (when the water heats up) or UV radiation (from sunlight, damaging the RNA genome).

 Composing these two basic factors, emergent barriers to transmission may happen.
 When host species mix at breeding grounds, the new host species may not be immediately receptive to infection, or the new host species may carry existing immunity against the virus.
 On the other hand, if the new host species is receptive to infection, then the presence of a new host species is not only less of a transmission barrier but also an expansion of the transmission space for the virus.

-As another factor against transmission, as the bird matures, young, newborn hosts become immune to the virus, and the virus (anthropomorphically) "has to wait" till the next annual cycle before it can infect new hosts.
+Additionally, as wild birds mature and migrate southwards, the climates that the virus encounters also correspondingly become warmer, thus reducing the probability of successful transmission through the environment.

 Against these transmission barriers, what do our time-stamped sequence data and source-sink reconstruction (from genomic sequence) of influenza transmission tell us about reassortment and its role in viral persistence?